playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 ### Angular

-Angular has a special tag called `ng-content` that acts as a pass-through for all children content passed to a component.
+Angular has a special tag called `ng-content` that acts as a pass-through for all children's content passed to a component.

 ```typescript
 @Component({